Software-Analysis-and-Transformation/Syllabus/README.md

 - good working knowledge of various enterprise-level software design patterns and their relationship to refactorings.

 ## Assessment
-Several homework assignments involving technical problems related to the class lectures and reading material.Completion of the homework will benefit the students, particularly in their technical skills and problem solving.
+Several homework assignments involving technical problems related to the class lectures and reading material.
+Completion of the homework will benefit the students, particularly in their technical skills and problem solving.
 These will account for 25% of the overall grade.

 In additional to homework, a sequence of projects will also be assigned.
 Student project topics may be selected depending on the student's research interests and goals.
 These will account for 55% of the overall grade.